teradici/deploy/dev/domain-controller/README.md

 * Occasionally other failures can happen such as 'timeout' or 'can't start WinRM service.'
 Start a new deployment from scratch in a new resource group and attempt to re-deploy.
 * A common deployment failure is when the quota is reached for the subscription.
 In this case you have to either remove or deallocate virtual machines from the subscription, or request a core quota increase from Microsoft to alleviate the problem.
 * If deployment fails with an error message stating 'Cannot find resource group < name >,' then this often occurs because the AzureAdminUsername account is associated with a different Microsoft Azure subscription than the subscription in which CAM is being deployed.
 Ensure that the AzureAdminUsername account manages the same Azure subscription that is being used for the deployment.
+* If deployment fails with a message relating to a 'Keyvault error' then you may need to register Microsoft.Keyvault for the subscription and then re-deploy.

 ## Post-Deployment Capabilities
 Following successfull deployment of the CAM solution you can perform the following functions: